BMW X4 Review & Prices

 There’s huge space in the X4’s front seats.
 Only really very tall people are likely to have any issues with the leg and headroom.
 There’s also plenty of shoulder room but, as in every other BMW, the centre console is quite high and restricts space across the car.
 It’s very comfortable, though.

 The door bins are big, easily holding a two-litre bottle.
-There’s a deep cubby hole under the centre armrest (where you’ll also find some USB charging ports), a pair of cupholders in the centre console and a tray for your phone in front of the gearstick that doubles as a wireless charging pad when you cough up for the optional Technology Pack.
+There’s a deep cubby hole under the centre armrest (where you’ll also find some USB charging ports), a pair of cupholders in the centre console and a tray for your phone in front of the gearstick, which doubles as a wireless charging pad when you cough up for the optional Technology Pack.

 Space in the back seats